This HTML version of

 corrs = np.correlate(close, close, mode='same')

-Also, remember that convolution reverses the direction of the window.
+Also, remember that convolution reverse the direction of the window.

 In order to cancel that effect, we reverse the direction of the